preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 Putting them too early can cause the system to be over-engineered.
 Putting them too late can, well, be too late as the system is already hard to change.

 ## The main component
+In any system, there is at least one component which creates, coordinates and oversees others.
+The author calls that the "Main" component.

+### The ultimate detail
+The main component is the lowest-level policy possible.
+Nothing, other than the operating system, depends on it.

+It's job is to instantiate all major objects in your system and hand over control to the high-level abstract portions of the system.
+This is where the Dependency Injection Framework should reside.

+Once the dependencies are instantiated by the framework, the Main component should distribute the dependencies normally.

+The author then shares some code snippets from his "Hunt the Wumpus" main function.
+In it, one can find:
+ * Instantiations of all constant strings which the game needs to use but not know about.
+ * Basic input/output processing via the terminal
+ * Creation of the game map

+One interesting hint the author gives about the "Main" component is that you can have separate main components per configuration - one for test, one for dev, etc.

+But in sum, it is yet another plugin to the system.

+## Services: Great and Small